telink-semi/zephyr/boards/riscv/tlsr9258a/doc/index.rst

 - `Burning and Debugging Tools for all Series`_

 It is also possible to use the west flash command.
-Download BDT tool for Linux `Burning and Debugging Tools for Linux`_ or `Burning and Debugging Tools for Windows`_ and extract archive into some directory you wish TELINK_BDT_BASE_DIR
+Download BDT tool for Linux `Burning and Debugging Tool for Linux`_ or `Burning and Debugging Tool for Windows`_ and extract archive into some directory you wish TELINK_BDT_BASE_DIR

 - Now you should be able to run the west flash command with the BDT path specified (TELINK_BDT_BASE_DIR).